j-casimiro/j-casimiro/README.md

 ## 👋 About Me<br>

-I like coding, I have interest in AI/ML, Information Systems, creative programming, canvases, and animations.
+I like coding, I have interest in AI/ML, Information Systems, Enterprise Systems, and Creative Programming.

 ## 🌐 Socials: